 Is C-PTSD a severe mental illness?

 Yes, C-PTSD is considered a severe mental illness as it can significantly impact an individual’s daily functioning and quality of life.
-It is vital to seek professional help and support in managing and healing from C-PTSD.
+It is vital to seek professional help and support to heal from C-PTSD.
 With proper treatment and support, individuals with C-PTSD can find ways to cope and improve their overall well-being.

 How can individuals with complex PTSD cope and improve their well-being?